simbo1905/thinbus-srp-js/README.md

 Copyright (c) Simon Massey, 2014

-This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for Javascript / EMCAScript to perform a zero knowledge proof of password from a browser to a Java server.
-The only dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.
+This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for Javascript / EMCAScript to perform a zero knowledge proof of password from a browser to a web server.
+The server Java code only has a dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There are a number of demonstration applications: